-Temple Contemporary will commission Obie Award-winning theater artists Abigail Browde and Michael Silverstone, known as 600 HIGHWAYMEN, to create a multi-year performance project involving 1,000 Philadelphia performers/listeners, asking each other the question, “Are we listening?”
-Intended to engage a broad range of Philadelphians and create opportunities for empathetic listening, the durational performances will take place privately inside 500 homes around the city each year.
-The project will commence with a convening of all 1,000 performers, facilitated by 600 HIGHWAYMEN, where participants will receive listening kits, consisting of the performance score to guide the individual listening encounters, a list of personal objects to prepare for the performances, and an FM radio.
-During the inaugural listening event, 500 performers will travel to and be hosted by 500 performers in their homes.
-A radio broadcast will provide an hour-long 1000 Ways to Listen guide that will simultaneously cue the performances around the city, and provide prompts and a soundtrack for the participants.
-The project will be amplified by a city-wide public awareness campaign focused on the civic imperative to actively and openly listen; a crowd-sourced publication compiling approaches to listening and being heard; and a project website that will feature listening tutorials and podcasts.
+Temple Contemporary commissions Obie Award-winning theater artists Abigail Browde and Michael Silverstone, known as 600 HIGHWAYMEN, and curator Simon Dove to create a multi-year performance project involving 1,000 Philadelphia performers/listeners, asking one another the question, “Are we listening?”
+Intended to engage a broad cross-section of Philadelphians and create opportunities for empathetic listening, the performative work includes two structured conversations, each a year apart, that will generate 500 simultaneous conversations.
+The first performance takes place at the Girard College Armory and will be repeated the following year by the same pairings of performers and at the same location.
+Participants will receive listening kits consisting of the performance score to guide the individual listening encounters, a list of personal objects to prepare for the performances, and an FM radio.
+The project will be amplified by a city-wide public awareness campaign focused on the civic imperative to actively and openly listen; a crowd-sourced publication compiling approaches to listening and being heard; and a project website that will feature tutorials and podcasts from three listening mentors.

 Additional unrestricted funds are added to each grant for general operating support.